Re: Preventing Headings from Wrapping Back to Top

 6. TAB to OK, and press ENTER.

 7. Close, and reopen the browser.
-Now navigation keys will not wrap
+Now navigation keys will not wrap around.

 When selected, Navigation Quick Key commands wrap after reaching the